Hostile architecture: Security cameras

-One of the most common forms of hostile architecture takes the form of surveillance.
-While security cameras do not physically prevent people from engaging in certain behaviors, they can restrict actions in public spaces through enabling remote oversight and increasing the fear of retaliation for socially taboo actions.
+One of the most common forms of hostile architecture is surveillance.
+While security cameras do not physically prevent people from engaging in certain behaviors, they can restrict such behaviors in public spaces by enabling remote oversight and increasing the fear of retaliation for socially taboo actions.
 In cities like Cincinnati, there has been a noted sharp increase in the number of CCTV cameras in public spaces since the 1990s.